bitfield/puppet-beginners-guide-3/README.md

   1. In the `puppet-beginners-guide` repo directory, run:

+    vagrant plugin install vagrant-vbguest
     vagrant up

   Vagrant will begin downloading the base box, which is an Ubuntu 16.04 image pre-installed with Puppet.
 This may take a while, but once the download is complete the virtual machine will start, and you will see this message:

     Machine booted and ready!

   1. Connect to the VM with the following command:

     vagrant ssh

   1. You now have a command line shell on the VM.
 Check that Puppet is installed and working:

     puppet --version
     4.9.2

   1. Try the 'Hello, world' example:

     puppet apply /vagrant/examples/file_hello.pp
     Notice: Compiled catalog for localhost in environment production in 0.07 seconds
     Notice: /Stage[main]/Main/File[/tmp/hello.txt]/ensure: defined content as '{md5}22c3683b094136c3398391ae71b20f04'
     Notice: Applied catalog in 0.01 seconds

     cat /tmp/hello.txt
     hello, world

+  1. To make sure you have the latest version of Puppet installed, run the following commands (answer `y` to any prompts):

+    curl https://apt.puppetlabs.com/DEB-GPG-KEY-puppet |sudo apt-key add
+    sudo apt-get update
+    sudo apt-get install -y puppetlabs-release-pc1
+    sudo apt-get install -y puppet-agent

+  1. To check that Puppet is installed and working, run this command (you may get a different version number, which is fine):

+    sudo /opt/puppetlabs/bin/puppet --version
+    4.10.0

   1. Well, that was easy!
 Reward yourself with a big cup of tea and a slice of cake.
 It's important to keep your strength up.